mataraimov/Universe/README.md

 # University WEB site
 ## All landing page is about International Ala-Too University
-## This is final project for CS 204 course at AIU CS detpt.
+## This is final project for CS 203 course at AIU CS department.

 ## Requirements
 - Screenshots